NDsurfer8/NDsurfer8/README.md

-- 👋 Hi, I’m Noah Duran and I have been in and around coding all my life.
+👋 Hi, I’m Noah Duran, and coding has been a lifelong passion of mine.
+I'm on a mission to create mobile and web applications that make the world a better place while enhancing the convenience and joy of daily life.

-     I’m interested in creating mobile and web applications to improve our world and help everyone to achieve their goals in the most convenient way possible while enjoying their lives to the fullest.
+📱 Recently, I developed Langiddy, a language learning chat app available for download on the App Store.
+Langiddy enables people to learn languages from their everyday chat messages.

-- 🌱 I went to Coding Dojo to learn Full-Stack Web Development and loved every moment of and how front-end and back-end work together to get the desired result.
-Teamwork is crucial in technology and being able see how everything works together in a seamless way is a good example of how teams in the real world should work.
-I would love to collaborate with any interesting ideas or projects that anyone might be interested in pursuing.  let’s work together and make the world a happier more fruitful experience for everyone.
+🌱 I honed my Full-Stack Web Development skills at Coding Dojo and fell in love with the synergy between front-end and back-end development.
+I believe in the power of teamwork and how it mirrors real-world collaboration.
+I'm enthusiastic about collaborating on interesting ideas and projects that can make the world a happier and more productive place.
+Let's work together to create a brighter future for everyone!